oracle/graal/truffle/docs/TraversingCompilationQueue.md

 This in practice means that, by definition, `scale(DynamicCompilationThresholdsMinScale) = 1` or for default values `scale(10) = 1`

 The `--engine.DynamicCompilationThresholdsMaxNormalLoad` option defines the maximal load at which compilation thresholds will not be scaled.
-This means that as long as the load of the queue is bellow this value the runtime will not *scale up* the compilation thresholds.
+This means that as long as the load of the queue is below this value the runtime will not *scale up* the compilation thresholds.
 This in practice means that, by definition, `scale(DynamicCompilationThresholdsMaxScale) = 1` or for default values `scale(90) = 1`

 So far we've defined the `scale` function at 3 points.